apelade/payper/README.md

 ## Node Examples for the _PayPal_ REST API with AJAX

-### Featuring [SuperAgent](https://github.com/visionmedia/superagent) for nice AJAX
+### Featuring [SuperAgent](https://github.com/visionmedia/superagent) for the festival of AJAX.
-- It really cleans your ajax and works without native code dependencies.
-AJAX, AJAX.
+- It really cleans your ajax and works on Windows no problem.

 #### There is a jquery version of these examples: __[payjaq](https://github.com/apelade/payjaq)__
 - It's a long install for the deps on windows, but that's where the jquery is at.